- One Public Affairs and Communications placement

-- Based in Swansea but flexible working arrangements supported including part time hours of a minimum 28 hours per week.
+- Based in Swansea with some travel required throughout Wales.
+Flexible working arrangements can be supported including part-time hours (minimum contract of 30 hours per week)

 We aspire to a Wales where all children and young people have an equal chance to be the best that they can be.

-We would love to find graduates who are as passionate as we are about achieving positive outcomes in the lives of children and young people in Wales and their ability to access their rights.
+We would love to find graduates who are as passionate as we are about achieving positive outcomes in the lives of children and young people in Wales.

 An internship with the Children’s Commissioner for Wales represents an exciting opportunity to:

-- Contribute to rights based projects designed to influence government policy and legislation.
+- Contribute to children’s rights-based projects designed to influence government policy and legislation

-- Supporting Policy Advisors in the development of research methodologies, the design of surveys;
+- Supporting Policy Advisors in the development of research methodologies and the design of surveys

-- Working as a full member of a project team, contributing to planning meetings and owning actions;
+- Working as a full member of a project team: contributing to meetings and taking on your own tasks

-- Writing and creating content for our website, social media platforms and publications; or
+- Writing and creating content for our website, social media platforms and publications

 - Handling media enquiries